wuku0/kacheese/README.md

 Download Python: [Python]https://t.ly/PCrQ, then run the .pyc executable

-For the Kahoot autonickname-bypass, you can use extensions such as [Tampermonkey]https://t.ly/ZjOq.
+For the Kahoot autonickname-bypass, you can use extensions such as [Tampermonkey]https://t.ly/ZjOq or preferably [Violentmonkey]https://t.ly/Tzue.